api3dao/oev-docs/docs/oev-searchers/overview/glossary.md

 When [Auctioneer](#auctioneer) confirms a [fulfillment](#fulfillment) and
 releases the [collateral amount](#collateral), it deducts a protocol fee which is kept by API3 DAO.
-The protocol fee is set to 0 currently.
+The protocol fee is currently set to 0.

 ### Searcher